Dupchuwangmo7/-SWE-SWS101/report/report.md

 ![alt text](<../Vulnversity/Evidences/postgres/Screenshot from 2024-05-05 22-12-07.png>)

-Now that setups are done I will exploit
+Now that setups are done I will exploit.

 ![alt text](<../Vulnversity/Evidences/postgres/Screenshot from 2024-05-05 22-14-10.png>)

 So, I can gain unauthorized access to the database server and I can even view all the data inside it and i can also touch new files.